AdobeDocs/adobeio-runtime/guides/creating_rest_apis.md

 ```
 wsk api list /pet-store
 ```

+Please note, that at this time `wsk api list` is not implemented.
+Instead, you have to use `wsk api list /enter-base-path`.

 Here is an example of calling one of the endpoints:
 ```
 curl https://adobeioruntime.net:443/apis/<YOUR-NAMESPACE>/pet-store/pet/2345 -X get